 PIs can nominate delegates to help them to complete information on their grants.
 However, the PI is responsible for the final submission on the system.
 Guidance on how to delegate access is available: Adding Delegate and Research Team access on Researchfish [pdf]

-More information is available on the Research Council website.
+More information is available on the UKRI website.

-Note that output information entered on Researchfish is published via the RCUK Gateway to Research
+Note that output information entered on Researchfish is published via the UKRI Gateway to Research

-From 2015, all seven Research Councils will apply the harmonised sanctions policy to all eligible RCUK-funded researchers who do not make a submission each year during the data submission period, even if this is a nil-submission (e.g. because it is too early for any outcomes to have emerged from the research yet).
+All seven Research Councils will apply the harmonised sanctions policy to all eligible UKRI-funded researchers who do not make a submission each year during the data submission period, even if this is a nil-submission (e.g. because it is too early for any outcomes to have emerged from the research yet).

 Failure to submit a valid annual Researchfish submission could lead to the following sanctions being applied:

 - PI may be unable to apply (either as a Principal Investigator or as a Co-Investigator) for further awards from any Research Council;

 - Payments for the award may be withheld.